Tame Impala: 2008–2009: Tame Impala EP

 Tame Impala performing at the 2009 V Festival in Perth, Western Australia.
 From left to right: Kevin Parker, Nick Allbrook, Jay Watson, Dominic Simper.

 The signing to Modular was soon followed by the release of Tame Impala's self-titled EP in September 2008.
 It reached the number 1 position on the Australian Independent Record Labels (AIR) Chart and number 10 on the ARIA Physical Singles Chart, with three songs—"Desire Be, Desire Go", "Half Full Glass of Wine", and "Skeleton Tiger"—receiving national radio airplay on the Triple J radio station.

-Tame Impala's tours in 2008 included supports for You Am I, The Black Keys, Yeasayer and MGMT, as well as performances at Southbound Festival, Meredith Music Festival and Falls Festival, and national headline tours in support of their EP.
+Tame Impala's tours in 2008 included support for You Am I, the Black Keys, Yeasayer and MGMT, as well as performances at Southbound Festival, Meredith Music Festival, and Falls Festival, and national headline tours in support of their EP.
 Tours in 2009 included a sold-out six-date "Skeleton Tiger" national headline tour and a five-date UK tour (including Nevereverland UK), as well as performances at V Festival.

 Tame Impala appeared on Triple J's Hottest 100 list in 2008—their first appearance on the list—with "Half Full Glass of Wine" at number 75.
 The song also appeared on the Hottest 100 compilation album.